shfwnz/epres/README.md

   <tr>
     <td>
       <a href="https://www.bootstrapdash.com/demo/corona-free/jquery/template/index.html" target="_blank"><img src="preview.jpg"></a>
-       <h3>Corona-free</h3>
+       <h3>ePRESS</h3>
     </td>
   </tr>
 </table>

 <h1>CoronaAdmin-Free-Admin-Template</h1>
-Corona Admin is a free responsive admin template built with Bootstrap 4.
+ePRESS is a free responsive admin template built with Bootstrap 4.
 The template has colorful, attractive yet simple and elegant design.
 The template is well crafted, with all the components neatly and carefully designed and arranged within the template.

-Corona Admin is packed with all the features that fit your needs but not cramped with components you would not even use.
+ePRESS is packed with all the features that fit your needs but not cramped with components you would not even use.
 It is an excellent fit to build admin panels, e-commerce systems, project management systems, CMS or CRM.

-Although the template has a design like none other, it is easily customizable to suit your requirements.
-Corona Admin comes with a clean and well-commented code that makes it easy to work with the template.
+Although the template has a design like none other, it is easily customizable to suit your requirements. ePRESS comes with a clean and well-commented code that makes it easy to work with the template.
 Thus making it an ideal pick for jump starting your project.

 <h1>Credits:</h1>